-Just because you have an exhaust hood designed to take the bad air out of the house means that you are done.
+Just because you have an exhaust hood designed to take the bad air out of the house means you are done.
 For all of the air that leaves the space, you need “make-up” air entering the structure to replace it.
 A balanced approach that brings in this air through the mechanical system is ideal.
 Otherwise, you are bringing air in from possible toxic areas such as moldy crawlspaces or smelly attics.

 Finally, knowing when you use the ventilation is important.
 Anytime you are using the cooktop or oven (if you have a range), the ventilation should be turned on.
 There are some ventilation systems with sensors that detect bad indoor air quality near the range and turn on the exhaust for you if needed.

 3. Countertops that are not durable

 If you just plan to use your kitchen to make peanut butter and jelly sandwiches then skip this section.

 Let’s be honest, you are going to use and abuse your kitchen.
 It is designed to prepare and host meals for your family and friends.
 The surface that will get the most abuse (along with the floor) is the countertop.

 White/ light countertops are trending right now, and everyone loves the look of marble.
 It has natural veining that brings some more organic-like design to the space.
 The marble looks great; however, it is NOT kitchen-friendly.